sakyra01/HTB_BountyHunter/README.md

 ![Screenshot_1](https://user-images.githubusercontent.com/57565730/138179922-d3688a6f-2d56-4e7e-b3d2-8af0a777f366.png)

 I tried to connect server by 22 ssh port using bounty and admin names but it didn't work.
-Then I remembered about development user
+Then I remembered about development user and entering password from xml data

    ```console
    ~$ ssh development@10.10.11.100